 The existing septum beampipe will be used.
-It is made with magnetic steel, and integrated with a rectangular, soft-iron box surrounding it to assist with magnetic shielding.
+It is made with magnetic steel, and integrated with a steel rectangular box surrounding it to assist with magnetic shielding.

 Additional magnetic shielding will be used to cover between the collimator box and the septum beampipe, as shown in Fig. 9.
-The shield will be made of soft iron, and have 1/2" thick vertical walls.
-A similar shield will also be designed for the downstream end of the septum beampipe.
+The shield will be magnetic steel, and have 1/2" thick vertical walls.
+A similar shield will also be used for the downstream end of the septum beampipe.